fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

 ## Summary and Key Takeaways

-**Practical guidance**: Most new large-model training projects should start with FSDP2 and add Megatron-style computation parallelism only when per-layer computation becomes the bottleneck.
-DeepSpeed remains relevant primarily for offloading and extreme-scale edge cases.
-The mainstream pattern is **FSDP2 + Megatron Tensor Parallelism**.
+**Practical guidance**: When training large models, practitioners typically begin with state sharding techniques (FSDP2 or ZeRO-3) and add Megatron-style computation parallelism when per-layer computation becomes the bottleneck.
+DeepSpeed ZeRO offers additional capabilities for CPU and NVMe offloading, which can be valuable when GPU memory is constrained.
+Common patterns include **FSDP2 + Megatron Tensor Parallelism** and **ZeRO-3 + Megatron Tensor Parallelism**, with the choice depending on your infrastructure and requirements.

 **State sharding (FSDP2 / ZeRO):**
-- **FSDP2 is the default**: PyTorch-native, well-integrated, sufficient for most large-model training
+- **FSDP2**: PyTorch-native, well-integrated, suitable for many large-model training scenarios
 - **ZeRO stages**: Progressive sharding from optimizer states (ZeRO-1) to full parameter sharding (ZeRO-3)
-- **DeepSpeed edge cases**: ZeRO-Offload (CPU), ZeRO-Infinity (NVMe), ZeRO++ (multi-node communication) for scenarios where GPU-only sharding is insufficient
+- **DeepSpeed extensions**: ZeRO-Offload (CPU), ZeRO-Infinity (NVMe), ZeRO++ (multi-node communication) for scenarios where GPU-only sharding is insufficient
 - **Key insight**: These techniques eliminate memory redundancy but assume each layer can be computed on a single GPU

 **Computation sharding (Megatron):**